 Photographs of the VT-STM chamber and its main components

-This UHV-system is a compact versatile setup, constructed to study the growth of ultrathin films and nanostructures on bare and pre-structured metal surfaces.
+This UHV-system is a compact versatile setup, constructed to study the growth, the optical and magnetic properties of ultrathin films and nanostructures on bare and pre-structured metal surfaces.

 The sample is mounted on a vibration-isolated helium cooled manipulator which allows to vary the sample temperature between 10 K and 1200 K and to position the sample in front of the different analytical tools and preparation sources.

 For sample preparation and thin film deposition, the chamber is equipped with an e-beam evaporator (triple source) for metals, a Knudsen-cell for deposition of organic materials, an ion-gun for sputtering, an electron flood-gun, and a gas inlet-system.

 With its many tools and features, this UHV-system is well suited for comprehensive studies of the surface properties of thin films and nanostructures.
 Accessible properties and phenomena include structure and morphology, adsorption/desorption kinetics, as well as optical, electronic, and magnetic properties.